 - Cannellini beans: Found in Italian dishes, soups, stews, side dishes, lovely with meats.

 - Navy beans: a white bean, good in baked bean dishes, soups, stews.

 - Pinto beans: These get their name for its mottled skin (compared to a pinto horse).
-These are actually the most common bean in the United States and northern Mexico, eaten frequently in soups, burritos, as the bean featured in refried beans.
-Also popular served with rice, or used in chilis.
+These are actually the most common bean in the United States and northern Mexico, eaten frequently in soups, burritos, and is the bean featured in refried beans.
+They're also popular served with rice, or used in chilis.

 12 of 14

 Canned Broth (or Bouillon Cubes or Stock Paste)

 Stretch leftover brisket into a soup by simmering it with barley in some broth.
 Chop up every vegetable in the house and simmer them with some rice in a pot of broth until it turns into soup.
 Sauté some rice and cubes of pork or chicken in oil, pour in chicken broth instead of water, and create a simple stovetop skillet meal.

 You can use broth in place of water in most savory cooking, and get results with more flavor and interest.
 Even steaming vegetables over broth infuses them with extra flavor.
 And if you have leftover cooked chicken and a package of noodles, and maybe some carrots to slice and some dill, a carton of broth turns it all into chicken noodle soup in a flash.